^

 • any type of bone cancer;

-The level of five-year survival from the moment of diagnosis of cancer of stage 4 does not exceed 10%.
-For example, stomach cancer and metastases in the lungs of the 4th stage have a favorable prognosis with a survival rate of 15-20%.
-The maximum lifespan is observed in patients with tumors of the cardinal part, especially squamous type.
-While the positive prognosis for tumoral processes of the intestine does not exceed 5%.
-The main problem of patients with prostate cancer are violations of the liver, kidneys, which leads to a fatal outcome in the first five years after confirmation of the diagnosis.
+The five-year survival rate from the moment of diagnosis of stage 4 cancer does not exceed 10%.
+For example, stomach cancer and stage 4 metastases in the lungs have a favorable prognosis with a survival rate of 15-20%.
+The maximum life expectancy is observed in patients with tumors of the cardinal part, especially squamous cell type.
+While the positive prognosis for tumor processes of the intestine does not exceed 5%.
+The main problem of patients with prostate cancer is liver and kidney dysfunction, which leads to death in the first five years after confirmation of the diagnosis.

-X-ray diagnostics allows you to determine what metastases in the lungs look like.
+X-ray diagnostics allows us to determine what metastases in the lungs look like.
 According to the clinical picture, the following changes in shape are distinguished:

 • knotty;